wing5wong/artisan-whs-static/source/_facilities/health-nurse.md

 date: 2019-06-26T21:56:17.468Z
 image: https://res.cloudinary.com/whanganuihigh/image/upload/v1732223805/Events/Nurses_2024.jpg
 description: >
-  The public health nurses for our school are Jo Anne, Anna, Chrystal and Kelli Ann.
+  The public health nurses for our school are Anna, Chrystal, Joani and Kelli Ann.
 ---
-The public health nurses for our school are Jo Anne, Anna, Chrystal and Kelli Ann.
+The public health nurses for our school are Anna, Chrystal, Joani and Kelli Ann.

 **Clinic days are:**